-The Student Programming Board is responsible for planning and implementing campus events under the leadership of the Office of Student Life.
+The Student Programming Board is responsible for planning and implementing campus events under the leadership of the Office of Student Involvement.
 SPB is a group of student leaders that is committed to serving the HBU student body and enhancing the college experience by providing entertaining and educational campus events.
-Some of their events include: Homecoming Week, Winter Formal, Husky Revue, Late Nite Breakfast, monthly Campus Luncheons, and Midnight Madness.
+Some of their events include: Homecoming Week, Winter Formal, Husky Revue, weekly Daytime Distractions, monthly Campus Luncheons, and Husky Hunks.
 For more information please call 281-649-3154, or stop by room 280 in the M. D. Anderson Student Center.